python-hyper/documentation/source/security.rst

   project is to be resisted.
 - We will react swiftly to being notified of security vulnerabilities.
-- When notified of security vulnerabilities we will treat them all as serious incidents until otherwise determined: *there is no such thing as a severity security bug*.
+- When notified of security vulnerabilities we will treat them all as serious incidents until otherwise determined: *there is no such thing as a low severity security bug*.
 - We will work with downstream maintainers to backport patches to all versions of the software that are affected by a vulnerability, regardless of whether